tfry-coder/FinTech-Case-Study---UWM/UWM case study.md

 * In 2015, UWM became the number one wholesale lender in the country and has increased its lead as the number one wholesaler since then.

+* Most recently, third quarter ending September 30, 2020, UWM reported closed loan volume exceeding $54.2 billion, an 81% increase from the $29 billion loan volume closed in third quarter of 2019.
+Through the third quarter, UWM closed YTD total of $127.8 billion which exceeds its 2019 production record of $107 billion by 20%.

 ## Recommendations